-“The objective of this session is not to conduct a show trial.
-We want to learn some lessons," promises the show blurb (and presumably the actual committee).
-It takes us back to 15 October 2015 when Camila Batmanghelidjh and Alan Yentob gave evidence to The Public Administration and Constitutional Affairs Committee.
+'The objective of this session is not to conduct a show trial.
+We want to learn some lessons,' promises the committee – a line that is repeated, chorus-like, through the 90-minute show.
+It takes us back to 15 October 2015, to a green, grey and beige room in Portculis House, where actors impersonate a panel of real life politicians.
+Camila Batmanghelidjh and Alan Yentob, brought to life with eerie accuracy by Sandra Marvin and Oscar Ebrahim, are giving evidence to The Public Administration and Constitutional Affairs Committee.
 The inquiry came after Kids Company, a high profile charity, collapsed in August 2015.

-|What||Committee, Donmar Warehouse|
+|What||Committee, Donmar Warehouse review|

-41 Earlham Street, Seven Dials, London, WC2H 9LX | MAP|
+|Where||Donmar Warehouse, 41 Earlham Street, Seven Dials, London, WC2H 9LX | MAP|

 |Nearest tube||Covent Garden (underground)|

-24 Jun 2017 – 04 Aug 2017, 7:30 PM – 9:30 PM
+24 Jun 17 – 04 Aug 17, 7:30 PM – 9:30 PM

 |Price||£12 - £65|